felixelex/trajnetplusplusbaselines/README.rst

 | 1          | 4          | 0.1         | multi    | 1.220 | 4.470 |
 +------------+------------+-------------+----------+-------+-------+

-From these results we can conclude the following on the hyper parameter tuning:
+From our results, we can draw the following conclusions:

+* Social NCE sampling improves results
 * augmenting the temperature to 0.2 does not increase the performance.
 * augmenting the time horizon does decrease the overall performance of the model, however for h = 12 we find that the collision test actually gets better.
 * augmenting contrastive weight form 1 to 2, decreases the model’s performance.